Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-2.md

 Now let's look closer at the requirements a hash has to meet.
 In the original Hashcash implementation, the requirement sounds like "first 20 bits of a hash must be zeros".
 In Bitcoin, the requirement is adjusted from time to time, because, by design, a block must be generated every 10 minutes, despite computation power increasing with time and more and more miners joining the network.

-To demonstrate this algorithm, I took the data from the previous example ("Mmmmm... donuts") and found a hash that starts with 3 zero-bytes:
+To demonstrate this algorithm, I took the data from the previous example ("I like donuts") and found a hash that starts with 3 zero-bytes:

 ![Hashcash example](/images/hashcash-example.png)

-`126ab6` is the hexadecimal value of the counter, which is 1206966 in decimal system.
+`ca07ca` is the hexadecimal value of the counter, which is 13240266 in the decimal system.

 ## Implementation
 Ok, we're done with the theory, let's write code!
 First, let's define the difficulty of mining: